manaswii/healthapp/README.md

 - Glasses of water you drank today
 - Calories you consumed today

+## Usage for main routes ##
+- Home - It displays the information and the tracker itself.
+- History - It shows entries from previous dates, grouped by dates, dates can be clicked to expand for further info.
+- Account settings - To enter user details such as height and weight.

 ## Technologies used ##
 1. Flask for backend
 2. Jinja2 for HTML templating